Barani2396/Kindness-Cafe/README.md

 # Kindness-Cafe
-Catering site - using django
+A simple site, kindof template for catering services was developed using django framework.